migae21/docker-dokuwiki/README.md

 #checkout the new version from my github-repo and build it
 git checkout https://github.com/migae21/docker-dokuwiki
 cd docker-dokuwiki
-docker build . -t dokuwiki:2.0
+docker build . -t dokuwiki

 #launch the service
-docker run -d -p 80:80 --name dokuwiki dokuwiki:2.0
+docker run -d -p 80:80 --name dokuwiki dokuwiki

 #restore the backup replace $DAY with the weekday of the backup
 docker cp $DAY.tgz dokuwiki:/var/dokuwiki-backup/